13 July 2020

 By Tom Collins

 There is still a living person called ‘Lord Kingsale’.
-The title itself comes with no political powers, no salary, no demense, and no stately house, but it remains a fascinating part of Irish History
+The title itself comes with no political powers, no salary, no demesne, no stately house, but it’s a fascinating part of Irish History

 Kinsale is a tourist town in County Cork.
 It was previously spelt as Kingsale, in the medieval English way.
 There is a Lord Kingsale pub in the town today, but did you know there is still actually a living person who is the ‘Lord Kingsale’?
 The full title of the peerage is Baron Kingsale. it happens to be the oldest barony in the Irish peerage; hence Lord Kingsale is known as the premier baron of Ireland.

 The feudal barony dates to at least the 13th century.
 Such is the antiquity of the title there is a question mark over how many Barons there have been.
 Some sources include the holders of the feudal barony, while others start their counting only with the peers from 1340, and still others from 1397.

 Several sources claim that the Baron holds the privilege of being covered (that is, wearing a hat) in the presence of the monarch.
 The 11th Edition of the Encyclopædia Britannica, however, disagrees, claiming that the story “is a legend without historic foundation”.
 Historian & Researcher, Nial Stewart also disagrees with this tale.
 Check out his video lecture below for more.

 Baron Kingsale is also Lord of Ringrone, and Lord of Courcy.

 The general family departed Ireland in 1838.
 That was 182 years ago! indeed it was so far in the past that it was before the Famine (1845–1849).
 Most Lords Kingsale have lived in the UK since.
 As with many peerages, the family no longer retains its once extensive property in Ireland, indeed the present Lord resides in New Zealand, and said he has only been in Ireland once.